tajnur007/ui-testing-using-selenium/README.md

   4. Make sure your code lints and is formatted.

 Please file issues liberally, I'm using GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-I'm eager for your questions, input, and to hear about your experience.
-Also you can send me an email to <a href="mailto:tajnur007@gmail.com">tajnur007@gmail.com</a> regarding an issue.